 How to pipe whipped cream without a pastry bag

-Simply scoop whipped cream into a sandwich baggie and once ready to pipe, snip off a corner to desired size — about ½ inch), pipe as desired.
+Simply scoop whipped cream into a sandwich baggie and once ready to pipe, snip off a corner to the desired size (about ½ inch), pipe as desired.

 Garnish, if desired with a whipped cream, slices of lime, reserved graham cracker crumbs, and grated lime zest.